qu1j0t3/SimplySolitaire/README.md

 SimplySolitaire, for iOS
 ------------------------
-Status: not complete
+Status: This is alpha code and not yet playable.

 Home page: <http://telegraphics.com.au/sw/product/SimplySolitaire> (coming soon)

 Compatibility: iOS 2.2.1 and later
-License: GPL v2

 Project file is compatible with Xcode 3.1.4.

 Card images obtained from <http://www.jfitz.com/cards/>